CianGallagher/principles-of-data-analytics/README.md

 Overview

-This repository contains a basic data exploration and correlation analysis of the popular Palmer Penguins dataset.
+This repository contains data exploration and correlation analysis of the popular Palmer Penguins dataset.
 The dataset is comprised of measurements of penguins collected from three species: Adélie, Chinstrap, and Gentoo.

 The dataset includes the following variables: